MariemKsontini/keycloak-monitoring/README.md

 ### 8. Configure Prometheus for Scraping

-We have modified `prometheus/values.yaml` to set up scraping of Keycloak metrics and deploy Prometheus:
+We have modified `prometheus/values.yaml` to set up scraping of Keycloak metrics:
 ```yaml
 scrape_configs:
   - job_name: 'keycloak'